hauva69/pgn4web/trunk/chrome-extension/README.txt

-a PGN file: check what happens when clicking a link on the page or the download icon of the popup. http://crbug.com/86115 (and other, search for registerContentHandler) requires increasing minimum_chrome_version (new API and permission)
+a PGN file: check what happens when clicking a link on the page or the download icon of the popup. http://crbug.com/86115 (and other, search for registerContentHandler) Requires increasing minimum_chrome_version (new API and permission)

 about.html, background.html: "try this" examples
 enable the example paragraphs in about.html by removing the "display: none;"